Object Detection Algorithm

 ), without creating RecordIO files, by using the

-detection algorithms is Apache
+detection algorithms is Apache MXNet

-MXNet RecordIOapplication/x-image
+RecordIOapplication/x-image

 for inference.

-To maintain better interoperability with existing deep learning frameworks, this differs from the protobuf data formats commonly used by other Amazon SageMaker algorithms.
+To maintain better interoperability with existing deep learning frameworks, this differs from the protobuf data formats commonly used by other Amazon SageMaker AI algorithms.

 See the Object Detection Sample Notebooks for more details on data formats.